 - Provides enterprise-grade integrations and military-grade secure content management systems, AND also the storage, processing, and innovation speed of the content management in the cloud ecosystem. - Can ingest or deliver assets at hyperspeed thousands of times faster than competitors AND also handles complex metadata models with ease.

 - Can be configured completely to suit AND is also easy to learn and delightful to use.

 At Nuxeo, we think it’s time to break out of the conundrum with a solution that is both highly tailored and easy to adapt.
-Nuxeo provides a cloud-native, modern architecture that provides cloud-scale storage and processing efficiency, while leveraging the benefits and innovations of industry leaders such as Amazon, Elastic, and Google.
-The Nuxeo Platform has a hyperscale architecture that can manage assets with complex metadata at speeds and scales that legacy systems can’t touch and features that keep users productive and engaged.
+Nuxeo provides a cloud-native, modern architecture that provides cloud-scale storage and processing efficiency, while leveraging the benefits and innovations of industry leaders such as Amazon, Elastic, and Google. the Nuxeo Content Services Platform has a hyperscale content management system architecture that can manage assets with complex metadata at speeds and scales that legacy systems can’t touch and features that keep users productive and engaged.

 Learn more about ways to solve legacy modernization challenges in our whitepaper.